 One of the most obvious results is the problem of negative SEO.
-This is when black hat techniques are applied to your site which damage your search engine rankings.
+This is when black hat techniques are applied to your site, which damages your search engine rankings.
 In short, if you were ranking well for some search terms before, you may find yourself falling quickly off the first page.

 And, as you probably already know, getting your organic results back onto page one can be a hard struggle.

-And, of course, Google aren’t weighing this up on a case by case basis.
-They simply see that your site is full of bugs and links to crappy sites, and… Oh dear.
+And, of course, Google isn’t weighing this up on a case-by-case basis.
+They simply see that your site is full of bugs and links to crappy sites and… Oh, dear.
 Penalties.

 These types of penalties can take time (and a lot of effort) to recover from.

 Like many forms of cyber attack, SEO spam exploits weaknesses and vulnerabilities on your site.
-This might be a weak password, outdated plugin, or lack of security on your site – for example no SSP.
+This might be a weak password, an outdated plugin, or a lack of security on your site – for example, no SSP.

-By not updating security patches when they’re available, or failing to remove old or outdated plugins, website users are leaving an open back door for SEO spam and other types of hacking attack.
+By not updating security patches when they’re available or failing to remove old or outdated plugins, website users leave an open back door for SEO spam and other types of hacking attacks.